GLOBAL MARKETS-Stocks, dollar rally on bumper U.S. jobs data

 By Saqib Iqbal Ahmed

-NEW YORK, Aug 5 Stocks and the dollar jumped on Friday as investors cheered strong U.S. employment data which boosted expectations of an acceleration in economic growth and raised the probability of a Federal Reserve interest rate hike this year.
+NEW YORK, Aug 5 Stocks and the dollar jumped on Friday as investors cheered strong U.S. employment data, which bolstered expectations of an acceleration in economic growth and raised the probability of a Federal Reserve interest rate hike this year.

-Forecast-beating U.S. nonfarm payrolls numbers, coming a day after the launch of a Bank of England monetary easing package, sent U.S. Treasury yields higher.
+Forecast-beating U.S. non-farm payrolls numbers, coming a day after the launch of a new Bank of England monetary easing package, sent U.S. Treasury yields higher.

-MSCI's world stocks index, which tracks shares in 45 countries, was up 0.59 percent, advancing for a second straight day.
-The index added to gains as the U.S. benchmark S&P 500 stock index rose to a record intraday high.
+MSCI's world stocks index, which tracks shares in 45 countries, was up 0.41 percent, on pace for a second day of gains.

-U.S. nonfarm payrolls rose by 255,000 in July as hiring increased broadly after an upwardly revised 292,000 surge in June, the U.S. Labor Department said.
+Nonfarm payrolls rose by 255,000 jobs in July as hiring increased broadly after an upwardly revised 292,000 surge in June, the U.S. Labor Department said.
 Economists had expected a rise of 180,000.

-"This is definitely a very solid report, and I think Fed policymakers have to be very pleased with this," said Kathy Jones, fixed income strategist at Charles Schwab in New York.
+"It looks like a pretty strong report overall.
+It shows the economy from a labor perspective is heading in the direction that the Fed wants," said Doug Duncan, chief economist at Fannie Mae in Washington.

+"It gives the Fed some support for those looking for an increase in rates by the end of the year."

-Fed fund futures showed traders see close to even odds of a rate hike by early 2017, a change from before the jobs report when they saw little chance of a hike until well into next year.
+After the jobs data, futures contracts showed traders still saw less than even odds of a rate hike this year, but close to even odds of such a move by early 2017.
+Ahead of the employment report, traders saw little chance of a rate increase until well into next year.

-Futures priced in an 18 percent chance the Fed will raise rates at its policy meeting next month, up from 9 percent late on Thursday.

-The S&P 500 touched 2,182.33, its ninth record intraday high since July.
-Financials, which benefit from rising interest rates, led gains.
+The S&P 500 hit a record intra-day high with financials, which benefit form rising interest rates, leading gains.

-"We are going to need tech leadership and financial support in order to stay higher," said JJ Kinahan, chief market strategist at TD Ameritrade in Chicago.

-Europe's broad FTSEurofirst 300 index closed up 1 percent at 1,344.81.
-Solid earnings from companies including cement maker LafargeHolcim helped.
+Europe's broad FTSEurofirst 300 index was up 0.73 percent at 1,341.37, helped by solid earnings from companies including cement making group LafargeHolcim.

-The dollar rallied to hit one-week peaks against the euro and the Swiss franc and turned positive versus the yen after the jobs data.
+The dollar rallied across the board, hitting one-week peaks against the euro and the Swiss franc and turning positive versus the yen after the jobs data.

 The rallying dollar dragged commodities, including gold and oil, lower.

-U.S. Treasury prices, which move inversely to yields, fell across the board.

-"The selloff in shorter-maturity bonds says the bond market today thinks the Fed is likely to tighten sometime in the immediate months ahead," said Jonathan Lewis, chief investment officer at Fiera Capital Inc in New York.

-Benchmark 10-year U.S. Treasury yields hit a more than one-week high of 1.587 percent, while two- and three-year yields hit one-week highs of 0.726 percent and 0.847 percent, respectively.
-(Reporting by Saqib Iqbal Ahmed; Additional reporting by Sam Forgione and Chuck Mikolajczak in New York and Lucia Mutikani in Washington; Editing by Meredith Mazzilli and James Dalgleish)
+Benchmark 10-year prices were down 13/32 to yield 1.547 percent, from a yield of 1.502 percent late on Thursday.
+(Reporting by Saqib Iqbal Ahmed; Additional reporting by Sam Forgione in New York and Lucia Mutikani in Washington; Editing by Meredith Mazzilli)

 Jan 17 Luxottica founder Leonardo del Vecchio says in an interview with Italian daily Corriere della Sera: